 If you have concrete indications of major risk violations in connection with the business activity of the Mercedes-Benz Group, you can contact the Whistleblower System BPO via the following channels:

 Mercedes-Benz Group AG

 IL/CBP - Business Practices Office (BPO)

 BPO reporting form

-You may use the reporting form to report suspicions of a severe violation – if desired anonymous – to the Whistleblower System BPO.
+You may use the reporting form at all hours to report suspicions of a violation – if desired anonymous – to the Whistleblower System BPO.

 Free external Hotlines

 In Brazil, Japan, South Africa and the USA, an additional hotline is available.
 If your country is not listed here, please contact the BPO by e-mail (email@example.com) or the BPO reporting form.

 Available from Monday to Friday 9 a.m. – 6 p.m. (local time)

 |Brazil||0800 033 3391|